dmitrysamodurov/Aspose.Email-Documentation/net/developer-guide/working-with-smtp-client/sending-and-forwarding-messages/_index.md

 ### **Send Emails with SmtpClient Class**

-For .NET developers looking to implement email functionalities in their applications, Aspose.Email offers the [SmtpClient](https://reference.aspose.com/email/net/aspose.email.clients.smtp/smtpclient/) class.
-This class enables applications to send emails through the Simple Mail Transfer Protocol (SMTP), serving as the primary gateway for email messaging.
+The [SmtpClient](https://reference.aspose.com/email/net/aspose.email.clients.smtp/smtpclient/) class enables applications to send emails through the Simple Mail Transfer Protocol (SMTP).

 One of its key features is the ability to [send messages in bulk](#send-bulk-emails).

-It also fully supports [synchronous](#send-emails-synchronously) and [asynchronous](#send-emails-asynchronously) programming models, giving developers the flexibility to choose the most suitable approach for their needs.
+It also fully supports [synchronous](#send-emails-synchronously) and [asynchronous](#send-emails-asynchronously) programming models.
 To transmit an email blocking the main thread until the operation is complete, developers can use one of the synchronous [Send](https://reference.aspose.com/email/net/aspose.email.clients.smtp/smtpclient/#methods) methods.
 Alternatively, to allow the main thread to continue executing while the email is being sent, developers can use the [SendAsync](https://reference.aspose.com/email/net/aspose.email.clients.smtp/smtpclient/#methods) method.

 Additionally, [SmtpClient](https://reference.aspose.com/email/net/aspose.email.clients.smtp/smtpclient/) supports sending messages in [Transport Neutral Encapsulation Format (TNEF)](#send-messages-as-tnef).

 ### **Send Emails Synchronously**

 An email message can be sent synchronously using the [Send](https://reference.aspose.com/email/net/aspose.email.clients.smtp/smtpclient/send/#send/) method of the [SmtpClient](https://reference.aspose.com/email/net/aspose.email.clients.smtp/smtpclient/) class.
 It sends the specified email message through an SMTP server for delivery.
-The message sender, recipients, subject, and message body are specified using String objects.
 To send an email message synchronously, follow the steps given below:

 1. Create an instance of [MailMessage](https://reference.aspose.com/email/net/aspose.email/mailmessage/) class and set its properties.
 1. Create an instance of [SmtpClient](https://reference.aspose.com/email/net/aspose.email.clients.smtp/smtpclient/) class and specify the Host, port, username & Password.